Katarina-Slotova/roger-skyline/README.md

 ### Setting up a firewall
 <ins>UFW</ins> (Uncomplicated Firewall) is a user-friendly front-end for managing iptables firewall rules.
 <ins>iptables</ins> is a command-line firewall utility that uses policy chains to allow or block traffic.
 When a connection tries to establish itself on your system, iptables looks for a rule in its list to match it to.
 If it doesn’t find one, it resorts to the default action.
+  - three different chains: input, forward, output (more info: https://www.howtogeek.com/177621/the-beginners-guide-to-iptables-the-linux-firewall/)
+  18. Install UFW to set firewall rules: sudo apt install ufw
+  19. Check the status of UFW with command: sudo ufw status.
+If it’s inactive, it is necessary to activate it with: sudo ufw enable
+  20. When status is checked with verbose flag, it is possible to see that, by default, all incoming traffic is denied and all outgoing traffic is             allowed.
+  21. To allow SSH, HTTP and HTTPS incoming traffic, it must be expressly allowed by setting up firewall rules:
+      - sudo ufw allow 49999/tcp - allows SSH connection on my port 49999
+      - sudo ufw allow 80/tcp - HTTP listens on port 80
+      - sudo ufw allow 443/tcp - HTTPS listens on port 443
+        - these ports are connected with TCP (Transfer Control Protocol), so I must change the protocol to TCP specifically.
+TCP is more secure for data         transmission than UDP.

 <hr>